maelebedel/Lung-Segmentation/README.md

 ### Functions Overview

+Each part of the project contains distinct functions, but the following are commonly used:

 | Function                     | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|
 | `readDCMfolder`              | Reads DICOM files and generates a 3D volume.                               |